Emotive Community Outreach Incentive Program

 Application process to receive general Emotive COIP funding support:

 - Review the Emotive Outreach Incentive Program guide

 - Read carefully the eligibility, application and award process in this document.

 - Review application questions and prepare a budget (see program guide Appendix B – Application questions).

 - Submit your application and budget online through LimeSurvey.
 Applications for general COIP funding will be open beginning on April 27 and will close on May 25, 2022 at 5:00pm*

 *We may continue a rolling intake after this date if funds remain.

 See more details and activity suggestions in the complete program guide.
-Send questions to Emotive, email@example.com, referencing COIP 2021 in the subject.
+Send questions to Michael Stanyer, firstname.lastname@example.org, referencing COIP 2022 in the subject line.

 Emotive is one of a suite of programs offered under the Province of BC’s CleanBC Go Electric Program.
 The Emotive program is funded through the Ministry of Energy, Mines and Low Carbon Innovation and is administered by the Fraser Basin Council Society.